 For the ladies asking where I got these pants from, they are just Nike tech fleece ones.
 I just pulled them up at the bottom.
 Pretty sure they are in all of the shops at the moment??
 I don’t normally talk about where my clothes are from because I don’t do sponsored posts and I don’t want you ladies thinking that’s what I’m about.
 I only mentioned this one because I noticed all the girls asking and I KNOW how hard it is to find good track pants!!
 Have a good day ladies www.kaylaitsines.com/app

 How do I get them?
 Russian Twists.
-There are tons of exercises that target your obliques (others include bicycles and side planks), but Russian twists are really the most effective way to tone those side muscles that look so good in a crop top.
+There are tons of exercises that target your obliques (others include bicycles and side planks), but Russian twists are really the most effective way to tone those side muscles.
 Start by sitting on the floor with a weight in your hand (think anything from 8 to 15 pounds) and your feet slightly raised off the ground.
 Your legs should be bent at your knees and your upper body should be elevated to create a folding V shape with your legs.
 Move the weight from one side of your body to the other, ideally touching the weight to the ground on each side of you during every rep. Do this for 30 seconds to a minute, then rest for a few seconds and repeat again.
 It might hurt when you laugh tomorrow, but in that case I guess it’s a good thing we have permanent RBF.

 That V-Shape At The Bottom

 What is it?
 No one would ever comment on an Instagram pic to compliment someone’s lower abs, but like, why not?
 That shit is really hard to achieve and honestly I could use a post-workout snack just thinking about all that work.
-Working your lower abs is super important, even if you don’t necessarily want chiseled abs, because it will help eliminate love handles in the process.
+Even if you don’t necessarily want chiseled abs, working your lower abs can help eliminate love handles in the process.

 Inner Core Muscles